gbv/cocoda/docs/guide-login.md

-To log in simply click on the 'Settings' button in the menu bar.
+To log in, simply click on the 'Settings' button in the menu bar.

 ![](img/cocoda-login1-en.png)

-You will then be relayed to a settings site, at the tab 'Accounts' you have to first set your name you wish to be identified as.
-The second field 'identity' is assigned an URI as soon as you log in via GitHub, ORCIC or LDAP.
-If you are logged in, you can change the registry to save your mappings between 'Local' (your Browser) and 'Concordance Registry', which is a database from the GBV.
+On the settings screen under the tab 'Accounts', click on one of the available login buttons (currently GitHub, ORCID, and VZG LDAP).
+You will be required to authenticate with the respective service and confirm that you'd like to use your account to log in with our service.

 ![](img/cocoda-settings-account1-en.png)